Master in Operations Management

 - Production Strategy.
 In order to achieve the flexible, cost-effective production systems required to survive in today's volatile, global markets, a thorough understanding of the basic dynamics of factories/services and their link with the competitive strategy of a firm is essential.

 - Total Quality Management deals with questions on how to produce high quality goods or services, discusses ways to discover the reliability of suppliers, presents techniques on how to decide whether or not to accept the raw materials received, assesses software tools to monitor production systems with high quality standards, and much more.

-- Applied Operations Research is a decision making for business case study in which students are responsible for a real business problem.
+- Applied Operations Research (now called "Decision Making for Business) is a decision making for business case study in which students are responsible for a real business problem.
 They should act as a consultant and must analyze and define the company problem, suggest a novel solution, think about an implementation strategy as well as validate the return of investment for their suggested approach.

 - Supply Chain Management.
 The objective of this course is to make the students aware of the importance of supply chain management and logistics and to teach them the concepts and techniques necessary to analyze and optimise a supply chain.
 This way companies are in a position to respond to the increasing pressure to shorten delivery times, enhance flexibility and reduce costs.